ythuang0522/MateReads/README.md

 The program produce 4 files.

-1. inputfile.merge.fa : Long read sequences are reserved in this file.
+1. mate.merge.fa : Long read sequences are stored in this file.

-2. inputfile.shortIS.fa: Long read sequences, which lengths are shorter than the minimum insert size (-c option), are reserved in the file.
+2. mate.shortIS.fa: Possibly-contaminated short-insert reads.

-3. inputfile.trimmed.fa: Mate pair reads, which can't be converted into long sequences, are reserved in the file.
+3. mate.trimmed.fa: Mate pair reads failed to be converted into long sequences.

-4. inputfile.polluted.fa:  one of the end of mate pair reads can not be found sufficient k-mer in FM-index.
+4. mate.polluted.fa:  One end of mate pair reads is possibly contamination (i.e., no sufficient k-mer frequency).